- Yes, you are required to pay resort fees at Las Vegas hotels that charge them, although there are a few exceptions.

 - Exceptions can include gambling enough to have them comped, booking a condo property, staying at one of the few hotels that don’t charge a fee, or complaining about an aspect of your stay.

 Most Las Vegas resorts on the Strip charge a $30-$45 dollar per night resort fee, payable when checking out.
 Especially among visitors unfamiliar with Las Vegas, the resort fee bill can be a rude awakening.

-Resort fees are essentially part of the room rate billed in addition to the advertised room rate.
-By charging this separate fee, Las Vegas resorts are able to make their properties look less expensive on online travel agency websites (OTA’s) and avoid paying them a commission on that part of the rate as they bill it directly to the customer.
+By charging this separate fee, Las Vegas resorts are able to make their properties look less expensive on online travel agency websites (OTA’s) like Hotels.com, Orbitz, Travelocity, etc. As an added bonus, resorts avoid paying OTA’s a commission on that part of the rate as it’s billed directly to the customer.

 Are guests required to pay resort fees in Vegas?
 Is there any way to avoid paying resort fees?

 Although there are a couple of ways to avoid paying resort fees, the vast majority of us will end up tucking our tails and paying them.

 Although there’s plenty of misinformation on the internet about the legality of resort fees, both resorts and OTAs now do a good job of communicating the fee’s existence upfront at the time of booking.

 It’s difficult, if not impossible, to make the argument that resort fees are “deceptive” or “hidden” at this point – because they’re not.

 See Also: See Every Las Vegas Resort’s Resort Fee.

 How to Avoid Resort Fees in Las Vegas